mlabs-haskell/purescript-cardano-plutus-data-schema/README.md

 ## Testing

-The tests for this packages are located in [`purescript-cardano-types`](https://github.com/mlabs-haskell/purescript-plutus-types/blob/master/test/Main.purs)
+The tests for this package are located in [`purescript-cardano-types`](https://github.com/mlabs-haskell/purescript-plutus-types/blob/master/test/Main.purs)